magicalbrad/thundertixGA4/index.md

 **08/10/2022: Updated with simplified approach**

 # Thundertix GA4 Google Analytics Tracking
 Thundertix is an event ticketing service.
-They promote easyGoogle Analytics integration as a feature, but in reality it's not so simple.
+They promote easy Google Analytics integration as a feature, but in reality it's not so simple.

 First, their built in integration only supports the older, soon to be discontinued "UA" version of Google Analytics.